 We believe that understanding our city’s past helps us appreciate its unique 21st-century culture.
-Enslaved and free African Americans, immigrants, wealthy landholders, prominent politicians–all of them built Washington.
+Enslaved and free African Americans, immigrants, wealthy landholders, prominent politicians, and many others–all of them built Washington.
 By telling their stories, we present history that is relevant, entertaining, and educational.

 We feel fortunate to call the District of Columbia home.
 The city’s stories are our stories, too.
 PROLOGUE DC’s team is Mara Cherkasky and Sarah Shoenfeld, whose accomplishments can be seen in more detail on our “Projects” page.
 In a nutshell:

-MARA CHERKASKY is a historian and photo researcher specializing in DC neighborhoods, institutions, and agencies.
-She has worked with Cultural Tourism DC on a number of Neighborhood Heritage Trails and the city’s African American Heritage Trail.
-She has authored books and articles, created multimedia presentations, and written historic-site signage.
+MARA CHERKASKY is a historian, researcher, and writer/editor specializing in DC neighborhoods, institutions, and agencies.
+She has worked with the nonprofit Cultural Tourism DC on Neighborhood Heritage Trails and the city’s African American Heritage Trail.
+She has also authored books and articles, contributed to documentary films, and written historic-site signage.
 Mara can often be spotted in DC’s archives and libraries, and on the street conducting walking tours.
 Contact her at firstname.lastname@example.org.

 SARAH SHOENFELD is a historian and writer focusing on African American and DC history.
 She has written DC Neighborhood Heritage Trails for Cultural Tourism DC and has developed history trails for the mobile app DC by the Book.
 Sarah has produced website content for the Smithsonian Institution, the Congressional Black Caucus Foundation and others.
 She has worked on PBS documentaries and museum exhibits and has served as a scholar for DC Humanities Council grantees.
 A native Washingtonian, she lives in DC’s Petworth neighborhood.
 Contact Sarah at email@example.com.